justinm0rgan/nyc-food-desert-predictor/README.md

 **XGBoost Confusion Matrix**
 ![XGBoost Confusion Matrix](./images/xg_boost_con_matrix.png)

 Chose Recall as primary metric in order to reduce False Negatives, such that we don't want to classify a CT as not a _'food desert'_ when it is one.
-Being that there is such a high degree of class imabalance we want to ensure all food deserts are classified as such.
-F1 was chosen as a secondary metric due its ability to give a better balance between Pecision and Recall, thus providing a more harmonic metric.
+Being that there is such a high degree of class imbalance we want to ensure all food deserts are classified as such.
+F1 was chosen as a secondary metric due its ability to give a better balance between Precision and Recall, thus providing a more harmonic metric.

 ### Binary Target
 ![Binary Target](./images/binary_target.png)